 There are a lot of factors to consider before you invest: what type of chair is right for you (don’t worry, we’ll break them down for you), what level of adjustability do you need, and what level of support?
 Outside of those main considerations, you also want your chair to be stylish and work with the overall feel of your home office, as well as be good value for money and from a trusted brand.

-We’ve rounded up our top recommendations of the best office chair elsewhere, but before you browse and buy, read on for everything you need to consider about how to choose an office chair.
+We’ve rounded up our top recommendations of the best office chair elsewhere, and also the best office chair for back pain, but before you browse and buy, read on for everything you need to consider about how to choose an office chair.

 01. How to choose an office chair: Types